Position: LLM Unlearning Benchmarks are Weak Measures of Progress: Forget-Retain Evaluations are Deceptive

 Meanwhile, ECO~\cite{liu2024rethinking}, a recent unlearning method that trains a classifier to distinguish the forget and retain set, misclassifies the query as a retain set query, giving the correct response to both questions:

 As we will see in our quantitative results, however, both of these methods give usable results when asked the \emph{retain set query alone}.

 We quantify these results in Figure~\ref{fig:tofu-scores}.
 We test three methods: gradient ascent, preference optimization, and ECO~\footnote{We train gradient ascent and preference optimization with 1 epoch of unlearning each, with the default parameters given by the TOFU authors~\cite{maini2024tofu}.}.
 Our goal is to test whether the retain efficacy is the same whether a retain set query is asked independently, or paired with a forget query.
 For each method, we generate two sets of responses to retain queries: first, we ask the retain query alone, and second, we ask a combined query pairing a retain set query with a forget set query (using the 10\% forgetting corpus).
 From the combined responses, we extract only the retain query response from the model where possible (if the model does not give a structured, paired response, we treat the entire answer as the retain answer).
-We then compute the ROUGE metrics for \emph{each} set of responses by comparing it to the \emph{correct} ground truth answer, expecting that better retain efficacy corresponds to higher similarity to ground truth.
+We then compute the ROUGE-L score for \emph{each} set of responses by comparing it to the \emph{correct} ground truth answer, expecting that better retain efficacy corresponds to higher similarity to ground truth.
+(See Appendix~\ref{app:rouge} for definitions of the ROUGE precision, recall, and F1 scores.)

 The results are in Figure~\ref{fig:tofu-scores}.
 We find that both preference optimization and ECO have high retain accuracy by default, but when paired with a forget question, the retain set performance suffers significantly.
 Inspecting the outputs, we find that both methods tend to treat the entire query as a forget set query and refuse to answer.
 On the other hand, gradient ascent has remarkably stable scores across both settings, but its overall F1 score is lower than the retain-only scores for either preference optimization or ECO.
 The experiment shows that the paired-question setting not only elicits unexpected degradation in performance for some methods, but also demonstrates an unexpected benefit of a method (gradient ascent) that may be considered weaker when looking only at the default forget set/retain set query split.